strawberry-graphql/strawberry/docs/guides/permissions.md

 ## Accessing user information

 Accessing the current user information to implement your permission checks depends on the web framework you are using.
-Most frameworks will have a Request object where you can either access the current user directly or access headers/cookies/query parameters to authenticate the user.
-All the Strawberry integrations will provide this Request object in the `info.context` object that is accessible in every resolver and in the `has_permission` function.
+Most frameworks will have a `Request` object where you can either access the current user directly or access headers/cookies/query parameters to authenticate the user.
+All the Strawberry integrations provide this Request object in the `info.context` object that is accessible in every resolver and in the `has_permission` function.
 You can find more details about a specific framework integration under the "Integrations" heading in the navigation.

 In this example we are using `starlette` which uses the [ASGI](/docs/integrations/asgi) integration: